openstack/horizon/doc/source/topics/tutorial.rst

          |--static/

-The key bits here are that ``demo_dashboard`` is on our python path, and that the `settings.py`` file here will contain our customized Horizon config.
+The key bits here are that ``demo_dashboard`` is on our python path, and that the ``settings.py`` file here will contain our customized Horizon config.

 The settings file
 -----------------

-There are several key things you will generally want to customiz in your site's settings file: specifying custom dashboards and panels, catching your client's exception classes, and (possibly) specifying a file for advanced overrides.
+There are several key things you will generally want to customize in your site's settings file: specifying custom dashboards and panels, catching your client's exception classes, and (possibly) specifying a file for advanced overrides.